 The strategy and resource allocation are predominately focused on the bottom-up characteristics of the investment tenants which are grouped under headings: fundamentals, dynamics and sentiment, with an overlay that aims to reflect the relevant tenants of ESG for any particular opportunity.
-As such we are country, industry and size agonistic in the origination of investment ideas; however country, industry and liquidity have parameterised limits which could create constraints for bottom-up construction.
+As such we are industry and size agonistic in the origination of investment ideas.

-Not only is the selection and benchmarking of the quantitative value germane to the investment strategy is, but also ensuring relationships and bridges are built with management, competitors, suppliers etc. on creating greater confirmation of the constituents of the investment process ranging from management vision / track record, through to bottom up variables on key drivers and their ensuing drivers of variation.
-Ultimately, we aim to take core positions in companies with a solid shareholder base, strong management teams, and attractive growth prospects in proven business models.
+- Not only is the selection and benchmarking of the quantitative value germane to the investment strategy is, but also ensuring relationships and bridges are built with management, competitors, suppliers etc. on creating greater confirmation of the constituents of the investment process ranging from management vision / track record, through to bottom up variables on key drivers and their ensuing drivers of variation.